andrewpeck/l0mdt-hdl-design/cocotb/README.md

 Commands:
-  check-config     Check/inspect a testbench's configuration (*.json) file. create           Create a new test. diff             Diff two *.evt files and test for differences. dump             Dump the contents of an *.evt file. list             List all available testbenches and their status. run              Setup and run cocotb-based testbenches. test-summary     Dump the test results *.json file. update-makefile  Update the QuestaSim makefile used by CocoTB
+  check-config     Check/inspect a testbench's configuration (*.json) file. create           Create a new test. list             List all available testbenches and their status. run              Setup and run cocotb-based testbenches.
 ```
 If you see the above help message after running the top-level "`tb`" command then
 you should be on your way to running the testbench infrastructure.